A Simple, Optimal and Efficient Algorithm for Online Exp-Concave Optimization: Our Algorithm:

-\begin{cdt} For some $c_f \geq 1$ and $c_g \geq 1$, the surrogate loss function $g_t: \reals^d \to \reals$ satisfies that, for any $\u \in \XX$, $\norme{\gr\gtyt} \leq c_g G$ and $\gr\ftxt^\trs (\x_t-\u) \leq c_f \gr\gtyt^\trs (\y_t-\u)$. \end{cdt}
+\begin{cdt} For some $c_f \geq 1$ and $c_g \geq 1$, the surrogate loss function $g_t: \reals^d \to \reals$ satisfies that, for any $\u \in \XX$, $\norme{\gr\gtyt} \leq c_g \norme{\gr\ftxt}$ and $\gr\ftxt^\trs (\x_t-\u) \leq c_f \gr\gtyt^\trs (\y_t-\u)$. \end{cdt}

-We note that two types of such conversions have been proposed in the literature.
-The first, by~\citet{COLT18:black-box-reduction}, satisfies the condition with $c_f = 2$ and $c_g = 1$.
-Later, an improved conversion was proposed with $c_f = 1$ and $c_g = 1$~\citep{ICML20:Ashok}.
-In this work, we use the latter, as it incurs smaller constants and leads to tighter regret bounds.
+We note that two such conversions have been proposed in the literature.
+The first, by~\citet{COLT18:black-box-reduction}, achieves $c_f = 2$ and $c_g = 1$.
+Later, an improved conversion by~\citet{ICML20:Ashok} achieves $c_f = c_g = 1$.
+We prefer the latter which yields smaller constants and tighter regret.

 \begin{lem}[Theorem~2 of~\citet{ICML20:Ashok}] Under \cref{asm:bounded-domain,asm:bounded-gradient}, let $\x_t = \Pi_\XX[\y_t]$, the surrogate loss function $g_t: \reals^d \to \reals$ and its subgradient at $\y_t$ are defined as follows: